GoodyBoy301/astroblog/src/pages/ink/java-to-js.md

 ## MARCH

 The strike started to feel real to me.
-Actively joined Twitter, the source of my regular dose of motivation, inspiration and oppression.
+Actively joined Twitter; the source of my regular dose of motivation, inspiration and oppression.
 Started a #301daysofcode Challenge, built one or two things before giving up: [Wordle](https://quizzical-pare-16fc99.netlify.app), [a Calculator](https://romantic-beaver-d6d5e0.netlify.app) and [whatnot](https://loving-wing-58bfe6.netlify.app).
-I also volunteered to mentor a couple of people in an sca_asaba stuff, buh now I think about, I've been a bad one and a quack atleast.
+I also volunteered to mentor a couple of people, buh now I think about, I've been a bad one and a quack atleast.
 I hope they're doing well tho.

 ## APRIL or so